aws-samples/aws-secure-environment-accelerator/docs/architectures/pbmm/architecture.md

 The perimeter VPC hosts the Organization's perimeter security services.
 The Perimeter VPC is used to control the flow of traffic between AWS Accounts and external networks: both public and private via GC CAP and GC TIP.
 This VPC hosts Next Generation Firewalls (NGFW) that provide perimeter security services including virus scanning / malware protection, Intrusion Protection services, TLS Inspection and Web Application Firewall protection.
 If applicable, this VPC also hosts reverse proxy servers.

+Note that this VPC is in its own isolated account, separate from Shared Network, in order to facilitate networking and security 'separation of duties'.
+Internal networking teams may administer the cloud networks in Shared Network without being granted permission to administer the security perimeter itself.

 #### 3.2.1.
 IP Ranges

 - **Primary Range**: The _AWS Secure Environment Architecture_ recommends that the perimeter VPC have a primary range in the [RFC1918][1918] block (e.g. `10.7.4.0/22`), used only for subnets dedicated to 'detonation' purposes.
 This primary range, in an otherwise-unused [RFC1918][1918] range, is not intended to be routeable outside of the VPC, and is reserved for future use with malware detonation capabilities of NGFW devices.